The annual reports on California’s experiment with assisted suicide contain very minimal data.

 Number of deaths

-In the first full calendar year of its operation (Jan-Dec 2017) 374 people were reported to have died from ingesting lethal substances prescribed under the Act.
-This accounted for 0.14% of all deaths in California in 2017.
-By comparison it took five years of legalised assisted suicide in Oregon before the death rate from assisted suicide reached 0.14% of all deaths.
+For the first full calendar year of its operation (Jan-Dec 2017) 400 people have so far been reported to have died from ingesting lethal substances prescribed under the Act.
+This accounts for 0.15% of all deaths in California in 2017.